Notes on setting up and using Alchitry FPGA boards

 - Alchitry Io I/O board: has 24 DIP switches, 24 LEDs, 4 segment displays, and 5 pushbuttons

-- Alchitry Br breakout board: extra board that goes between the Au and the Io board, to allow connections to all the other I/O pins on the FPGA.
-For example, you’ll need this to access the analog inputs.
+- (Optional) Alchitry Br breakout board: extra board that goes between the Au and the Io board, to allow connections to all the other I/O pins on the FPGA.
+For example, you’ll need this to access the analog inputs for the XADC example below.

 The interface to the board is USB-C, which also provides power, so depending on your computer, you’ll need a USB-C or USB to USB-C cable.